 China Sentences Falun Gong Members

-The government alleges Falun Gong members staged several hundred such illegal gatherings.
-In addition, police recently have detained hundreds of Falun Gong believers who tried to appeal to government officials in Beijing.
+The government alleges Falun Gong members held several hundred illegal gatherings.
+Police also have recently detained hundreds of Falun Gong believers who tried to appeal to government officials in Beijing.

 Falun Gong practitioners included police, government and military officials and Communist Party members, as well as others attracted by promises of health and spiritual guidance.